 A Global Partnership

-Marine Global Earth Observatory (MarineGEO) is a growing global partnership between the Smithsonian and diverse collaborators.
-The Smithsonian Tennenbaum Marine Observatories Network (TMON) directs and coordinates the research efforts of the growing network of MarineGEO sites.
-TMON has a director, technical and support staff, and several advisory committees.
+The Marine Global Earth Observatory (MarineGEO) is a growing global partnership between the Smithsonian and diverse collaborators.
+The Smithsonian's Tennenbaum Marine Observatories Network (TMON) directs and coordinates the research program across the MarineGEO network.
+TMON leads with its director, technical and support staff, and advisory committees.

-The Smithsonian's existing marine stations serve as TMON’s initial core research sites:
+The Smithsonian's marine stations serve as TMON’s core research sites and a research and development lab for the rest of the network:

 - Chesapeake Bay: Smithsonian Environmental Research Center (SERC), Edgewater, Maryland